compulim/iter-fest/README.md

 ### What is on the roadmap?

-We are planning to bring iterables and alike together.
+We are planning to bring iterables and alikes together.
 This includes:

 - `Iterable`/`AsyncIterable`
 - `Iterator`/`AsyncIterator`